 Living in the U.K, surrounded by history inspires one to trace their own past.
-My past lead straight to John Ruskin!
+My past lead straight to John Ruskin ancestry!

 When there is someone famous in your history, it does not take long to join the dots because the chances are many people have also done the research.

-Much to my surprise, my husband one day, who is a genealogy hobbyist bursts open my door and exclaims ” Susan, you are directly related to The famous John Ruskin family”.
+Much to my surprise, my husband one day, who is a genealogy hobbyist bursts open my door and exclaims ” Susan, you are directly related to The famous John Ruskin Ancestry”.

 Nobody in my family ever mentioned John Ruskin or talked about him.
 Surely I would know about it?